What are Integrated Marketing Communications?

 The digital era has spawned a revolutionary method of communication for B2B companies - that ranges from TV, print media (newspapers, magazines, publications, brochures, case studies), digital media (mobiles, tablets, websites, blogs, microsites, email, videos, podcasts, webinars), social media (Facebook, LinkedIn, Instagram, Twitter, Pinterest, WhatsApp) and so much more.

-That is why companies need to have an integrated marketing communication strategy that enables them to coordinate their marketing messages for the most significant impact.
+That is why companies need to have an integrated marketing communications strategy that enables them to coordinate their marketing messages for the most significant impact.

-5 Reasons Why Integrated Marketing Communication is Important
+5 Reasons Why Integrated Marketing Communications are Important

 It shows why B2B marketers must understand how to use the communication process to reach end-consumers by decluttering the advertising process.